LauriKle/rockpaperscissors_DS_2023/README.txt

 This "game" is the final project for a distributed systems course.
-The game itself is extremely rudimentary.
+The game itself is extremely rudimentary and doesn't make perfect sense as a rock-paper-scissors game.
+(For example, a client can find out what their opponent's move before they play their own move.)
+Clients aren't differentiated in any way either, but the game was left simple to make way for a better distributed system.

 INSTRUCTIONS: